DavidKrGH/BackupScript/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Additional Resources

-Provide any additional resources that can assist users in understanding or working with the project, such as:

-- Link to the project's website or documentation
-- Related articles or tutorials
-- Community forums or support channels

-## Conclusion

-This documentation should provide you with the necessary information to get started with BackupScripts.
-If you have any questions or need further assistance, feel free to reach out to the project maintainers or refer to the provided additional resources.
-Happy coding!